CLEVELAND, Ohio -- If your home was affected in the recent flooding it could be harboring mold.

 Mold growth is a common occurrence in flood-damaged homes and damp environments.
-Severe temperature changes such as freezing weather will not stop mold from growing.
 Mold could become a problem in your home if there is enough moisture available to allow mold to thrive and multiply.
-Dampness in basements, walls, carpets and wood provides an environment for mold to flourish.
+Dampness in basements, walls, carpets and wood provides an environment for mold to flourish

 Exposure to mold can cause health problems.
-Infants, children, immune-compromised patients, pregnant women, individuals with existing respiratory conditions, (allergies, chemical sensitivity, and asthma) and the elderly appear to be at higher risks for adverse health effects from mold.
+Infants, children, immune-compromised patients, pregnant women, individuals with existing respiratory conditions (allergies, multiple chemical sensitivity and asthma) and the elderly appear to be at higher risks for adverse health effects from mold.

-Health symptoms known to be associated with exposure to mold include nose and throat irritation, wheeze, cough, asthma attacks in individuals who have asthma, and lower respiratory tract infections (in children).
-People with pre-existing respiratory conditions may also be susceptible to more serious lung infections.
+Health symptoms known to be associated with exposure to mold include nose and throat irritation, wheezing, coughing, asthma attacks in individuals who have asthma, and lower respiratory tract infections (in children).
+People with pre-existing respiratory conditions also may be susceptible to more serious lung infections.

 Mold Prevention Tips

-There is no practical way for you to eliminate all of the molds and mold spores in the indoor environment.
-But there are many ways to help control moisture and mold growth in your home.
-The basic rule is, if you can see or smell mold, take steps to eliminate the excess moisture, and to cleanup and remove the mold.
+There is no practical way to eliminate all of the molds and mold spores in the indoor environment, but there are many ways to help control moisture and mold growth in the home.
+The basic rule is, if residents can see or smell mold, they should take the steps to eliminate excess moisture and to clean up and remove the mold.
 It is important to quickly identify and correct any moisture sources before health problems develop.

 Stop the Water

-- Fix leaks in pipes, and any damp area around tubs and sinks, so mold spores don't have a growing environment
+- Fix leaks in pipes and clean up any damp area around tubs and sinks, so mold spores don’t have a growing environment.

-- Prevent seepage of water from outdoors into your house.
-It's important to have rainwater from gutters or the roof drain away from the house.
-Ground around the house needs to slope away to keep basement and crawl space dry
+- Prevent water seepage from outdoors into the house.
+It’s important to have rainwater from gutters or the roof drain away from the house.
+Ground around the house needs to slope away to keep basement and crawl space dry.

 Keep It Clean

-- Consider having air ducts cleaned professionally if you suspect mold exists on the inside surface of the duct or if duct insulation has been wet
+- Consider having air ducts cleaned professionally if residents suspect mold exists on the inside surface of the duct or if duct insulation has been wet.

 Keep It Dry